Chart Color Schemes

 Health performance in Malanda is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Malanda faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is extremely low at approximately 47% of the total population (around 932 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.
+Malanda faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is extremely low at approximately 47% of the total population (~925 people), compared to 52.5% in Regional Qld and the national average of 55.7%.

-The most common medical conditions are arthritis and asthma, affecting 9.2 and 9.0% of residents respectively.
-However, 62.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% in the rest of Queensland.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 29.1% of residents aged 65 and over (583 people), higher than the 20.4% in the rest of Queensland.
-Health outcomes among seniors are strong, with national rankings even higher than those of the general population.
+The most common medical conditions are arthritis and asthma, impacting 9.2 and 9.0% of residents respectively.
+However, 62.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% in Regional Qld.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 30.7% of residents aged 65 and over (610 people), higher than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health